Azure/mock-spacestation/README.md

-# Mock-Spacestation
+# Mock Spacestation
-## What is Mock-Spacestation?
+## What is Mock Spacestation?

 Mock-Spacestation empowers developers and enthusiasts to create their own space-based applications with similar constraints from projects deployed to the International Space Station (ISS).
-Leveraging [Bicep template](https://aka.ms/bicep) or [Dev Containers](https://code.visualstudio.com/docs/remote/create-dev-container), it deploys a mock Groundstation (host virtual machine/container) and a mock Spacestation (a container) with similar network latency, deployment, authentication, and configurations from other ISS projects.
+Leveraging [Bicep template](https://aka.ms/bicep) or [Dev Containers](https://code.visualstudio.com/docs/remote/create-dev-container), it deploys a Mock Groundstation (host virtual machine/container) and a Mock Spacestation (a container) with similar network latency, deployment, authentication, and configurations observed from other ISS projects.

 This template was leveraged by the Azure Space team during the development of the genomics experiment while preparing for installation of the Hewlett Packard Enterprise (HPE) Spaceborne Computer 2 (SBC2) aboard the ISS.